 What is Chainstay on a Bike?

-If you look closer, you’ll notice that the front and rear chainstay are unequal in length.
-Besides this, you’ll observe a heavy stay on the chain side or the drive side for extra strength as there is a risk of damage to the bike.
-A lighter bike chainstay is on the opposite side for increasing power-train efficiency.
+Besides, you’ll observe a heavy stay on the chain side or the drive side for extra strength as there is a risk of damage to the mountain bike.
+A lighter chainstay is on the opposite side for increasing power-train efficiency.

 Make sure to have right MTB tire pressure while going for mountain bike rides.